Volaris El Salvador airline to accept Bitcoin (BTC) - GoozerNation

 In El Salvador, a new airline will accept Bitcoin

 The news was announced on Twitter.
-As Nayib Bukele points out, Volaris was originally a Mexican airline, but this new subsidiary will focus exclusively on El Salvador.
+As Nayib Bukele points out, Volaris was originally a Mexican airline, but this subsidiary is dedicated exclusively to El Salvador.
 Travelers will be able to book and pay for their trip in Bitcoin, which has become legal tender in the country since last September.

 Contrary to what Nayib Bukele announces, Volaris El Salvador is not the first airline to accept payments in Bitcoin.
 As early as 2014, the Latvian national airline airBaltic had distinguished itself by accepting BTC, and the company continued with an integration of non-fungible tokens (NFT) recently.
 It also added DOGE and ETH last March.